 The Phase 2 investigations occurred during the latter half of 2015 and provided additional information in relation to environmental conditions in the area.
 In June 2016 several new groundwater wells were installed in Mitchell Park to assist with delineation of groundwater contamination north of Alawoona Avenue in Mitchell Park.
 Results from the testing of the new wells revealed Trichloroethene (TCE) concentrations similar to the 2014 EPA assessment results, undertaken by the EPA in the area immediately south of Alawoona Avenue.
 Download the report of the investigations, right.

-In early August 2016 Renewal SA advised the local community that a further nine groundwater wells would be installed later in that month in areas of Mitchell Park and Marion to undertake further investigations (refer to the letter to residents, August 2016, right).
-The nine new groundwater wells have since been installed, sampled and tested, while resampling of existing wells has also been undertaken.
-Renewal SA has advised the Environment Protection Authority (EPA) of the results of these investigations (download the final report of investigations, right).
+In early August 2016 Renewal SA advised the local community that a further nine groundwater wells would be installed later in that month in areas of Mitchell Park and Marion to undertake further investigations (refer to the letter to residents, August 2016, right/below).

-Installation, sampling and testing of a further nine new groundwater wells in the investigation area has determined the extent of the plume in all but the most north western portion, where low concentration of Trichloroethene (TCE) were reported.
-Resampling of the existing wells produced similar assessment results to those in June 2016.
+Sampling and testing of the nine groundwater wells and existing wells in the investigation area determined the extent of the plume in all but the most north western portion, where low concentrations of Trichloroethene (TCE) were reported (refer to the letter to residents, December 2016, and download the report of investigations right/below).

-Renewal SA has now written (refer to the letter to residents, December 2016, right) to approximately 3500 properties within the Clovelly Park and Mitchell Park engagement area developed through consultation and approved by the EPA in early 2015, and to a further approximately 400 properties located to the northwest of that area, extending to the western side of Marion Road – shown as the notification area on the map.
+Renewal SA has now written (refer to the letter to residents, August 2018) to approximately 3500 properties within the Clovelly Park, Mitchell Park and Marion engagement area developed through consultation and approved by the EPA (shown as the notification area on the map).

 If you have any questions about Phase 2 of the project, please contact us on 1300 663 707 or email email@example.com.